 There is no sense of "I'm getting closer to the needed key."
 If just one bit is wrong, the result is as random looking as when half the bits are wrong.
 That means that you can't search for the solution.

 It is possible in theory to start with the public key, solve a math problem, and get the private key.
 But in practice you can't do this.

 Asymmetric algorithms are based on trapdoor functions.
 They are easy to solve in one direction, but enormously difficult to solve in the other direction.
 They are so difficult to solve that we can safely consider them as one-way functions.
 Practically speaking, it can't be done.

 RSA security is based on the difficult of factoring.
 Start with two large randomly selected prime numbers.
-Let's say they're each about 150 digits long.
-It's actually quite easy and fast for a computer to multiply them to produce a 300-digit number.
+Let's say they're each about 300 digits long.
+It's actually quite easy and fast for a computer to multiply them to produce a 600-digit number.

-However, it would take an enormous amount of computing time to start with that 300-digit product and discover the two large prime factors.
+However, it would take an enormous amount of computing time to start with that 600-digit product and discover the two large prime factors.

-So, if the public key is effectively the 300-digit product, and the private key is the pair of 150-digit factors, we feel comfortable.
+So, if the public key is the 600-digit product, and the private key is based on the pair of 300-digit factors, we feel comfortable.
 Yes, in theory an attacker could discover our private key, but in practice we aren't going to worry about that happening.
 If you do worry, then you can use bigger keys, meaning even bigger numbers.
 It will slow things down a little, but that's the cost of even higher security.